-This example provides a sample POST policy and a form that you can use to upload a file attachment.
-You can use this date to calculate signature and test the application.
-The example uses following the following example access keys in the signature calculations.
+This example provides a sample POST policy and a form that you can use to upload a file.
+The topic uses the example policy and fictitious credentials to show you the workflow and resulting signature and policy hash.
+You can use this data as test suite to verify your signature calculation code.

+The example uses the following example credentials the signature calculations.